NeonGeckoCom/neon-diana-utils/README.md

 ## Install Diana

-3. Use Pip to install Diana:
+3. Use Pip to install the current stable version of Diana:

 ```
-pip install --pre neon-diana-utils
+pip install neon-diana-utils
 ```

 This command installs the newest pre-release version, which is described in this tutorial.

-**Warning:** You can use `pip install neon-diana-utils` to install the current stable version.
-Version 1.0.0 includes Helm chart support.
+**Warning:** You can use `pip install --pre neon-diana-utils` to install the current pre-release version.
+Only version 1.0.0 and higher include Helm chart support.
 For information on installing and running older versions, see [the archived documentation in the README file](https://github.com/NeonGeckoCom/neon-diana-utils/blob/dev/README.md).

 For more information on the available versions of Diana, see [the Python Package Index repo for Neon Diana](https://pypi.org/project/neon-diana-utils/).